gneatfosacho/RealTimeAnalyticsDashboard/README.md

 # RealTimeAnalyticsDashboard

+Real-time analytics dashboard to visualize the number of orders getting shipped every minute to improve the performance of their logistics of a Ecommerce company

 ## Overview:

 Built a real-time analytics dashboard to visualize the number of orders getting shipped every minute to improve the performance of their logistics of a ecommerce company.